ConservationInternational/resilienceatlas/frontend/README.md

 Every time we update the environment variables, we need to update them in the following places:

 - For the GitHub Actions scripts, the environment variables are stored in the repository as GitHub secrets.
 In order to update them, you need to be an administrator of the repository.
-The environment variables are used in the workflows: `.github/workflows/frontend_tests.yml`, `.github/workflows/ecs_deploy_staging.yml`, and `.github/workflows/ecs_deploy_production.yml`.
+The environment variables are used in the workflows: `.github/workflows/frontend_tests.yml`, `.github/workflows/ec2_deploy_staging.yml`, and `.github/workflows/ec2_deploy_production.yml`.
-- For the ECS deployment environments, the environment variables are configured in the task definitions and AWS Secrets Manager.
-See `.github/SECRETS.md` for details.
+- For the EC2 deployment environments, the environment variables are configured in environment files and AWS Secrets Manager.
+See [scripts/README.md](../scripts/README.md) for details.
 - For the local environment, the environment variables are stored in the `.env.local` file.
 - Update the environment variables in the `README.md` file.
 - Finally, you have to update the environment variables in the `.env.example` file.